Elementary Engineering Exploration Day

 Time: 10:00am-12:30 for grades 1-2, 1:00 pm-3:30 for grades 3-5

 Are you and your child interested in learning more about the field of engineering while participating in fun, new activities?
 EEE Day is a wonderful opportunity for your child to have a hands-on, interactive engineering experience!
 Because of the pandemic, we cannot meet in person this year, so EEE Day will be held over Zoom.
 Engineering is all about collaboration, so we are encouraging friends to get together in socially distant groups to do the activities together.
 Activity leaders will guide participants through the activities.
 All activities can be completed with limited adult or older sibling supervision, and our EEE Day team will be there to provide additional help throughout all of the activities!
 The Society of Women Engineers strives to teach elementary school students that engineering can be a fun and creative career.
-This fall’s theme is The Olympics!
+This winter’s theme is Animals, and costumes are encouraged!

 Where: EEE Day will be held virtually over Zoom (link provided after registration).